This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Primary Purpose: Treatment

-Official Title: Phase 2 Study of ONC-392 Plus Lutetium Lu 177 Vipivotide Tetraxetan in Men With Metastatic Castration-Resistant Prostate Cancer (mCRPC) Who Progressed on Androgen Receptor Targeting Agents (ARTA)
+Official Title: Randomized Study of ONC-392 Plus Lutetium Lu 177 Vipivotide Tetraxetan in Patients With Metastatic Castration-Resistant Prostate Cancer (mCRPC) Who Progressed on Androgen Receptor (AR) Pathway Inhibition

 Estimated Primary Completion Date : June 30, 2026